Bernard Pesquet: Detention and end of death penalty

-On August 1, 1976, Bernard Pesquet was imprisoned for the triple murder of the Bergaud couple and their servant.
-Although he denied it, Pesquet faces the death penalty.
+On 1 August 1976, Bernard Pesquet was imprisoned for the triple murder of the Bergaud couple and their servant.
+Although he denied it, Pesquet faced the death penalty.
 However, the gendarmes, including Claude Cancès, suspected him of being at the origin of several suspicious and unresolved disappearances, including the disappearance of his wife which occurred less than two years earlier.

-On August 11, 1976, the investigators renewed their search and found the skeletal body of Christiane Pesquet, as well as that of Henri Franqui in advanced decomposition.
-Cornered, Bernard Pesquet confessed to the two assassinations and is charged with them.
-Pesquet immediately earned the nickname of Landru du Val-d'Oise, because of his modus operandi resembling that of Landru; a modus operandi that had served him to kill his wife and his real estate agent.
+On 11 August 1976, the investigators renewed their search and found the skeletal body of Christiane Pesquet, as well as that of Henri Franqui in advanced decomposition.
+Cornered, Bernard Pesquet confessed to the two murders and was charged with them.
+Pesquet immediately earned the nickname of "Landru du Val-d'Oise," because of his modus operandi resembling that of Landru; a modus operandi that had served him to kill his wife and his real estate agent.
 Happy to have indicted the repeat offender, Commissioner Claude Cancès and the other investigators were still convinced that Bernard Pesquet may have killed other people between his release from prison in October 1961 and his arrest in July 1976.

-On August 14, 1976, Bernard Pesquet tried to escape but, aged 54, Pesquet was immediately overpowered by prison guards who intervened.
-Prosecuted for the murders of five people, Bernard Pesquet immediately knew he was faced with the death penalty, which had become a sort of "lottery" for criminals.
+On 14 August 1976, Bernard Pesquet tried to escape but, aged 54, Pesquet was immediately overpowered by prison guards who intervened.
+Prosecuted for the murders of five people, Bernard Pesquet immediately knew he was facing the death penalty, which had become a sort of "lottery" for criminals.

-In January 1977, during the trial of Patrick Henry, Robert Badinter delivered his last plea for the abolition of the death penalty.
-He underlines the responsibility of the Advocate General, claim the head of the young man, while he will not attend his future execution.
-Badinter also shows that almost all other European countries have abolished the death penalty, as well as the incompatibility between judicial killing and Christian morality.
-Patrick Henry was sentenced to life imprisonment, after Robert Badinter went directly to the members of the jury, stating :